DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - create an animation for use when collecting an INC_POINTS power-up
 - create an animation for use when collecting a DEC_POINTS power-up
 - create an animation for use when collecting a DEC_LENGTH power-up
 - create an animation for use when inserting a wall into the field
+- combine the .obj mesh -> display mesh conversion code
 - initialise the sound system
 - play sound samples
 - stream an MP3 file for the menu